evanx/jsbin/hydratePromises/readme.md

 ### Demo

-We use `webpack-dev-server` for auto reloading when JSX or SCSS resources are modified.
+We use `webpack-dev-server` for auto reloading when JSX or SCSS resources are modified:

 <hr>
 <img src="http://evanx.github.io/images/demo/frontpage1.png"/>